Sierra-Alpha/desert/docs/project-report.md

    writing)

  - **Additions to the .bashrc**
-   This is a dificult one because the system generates a .bashrc for the user and likely has some system specific configurations, and you want to add your own customisations but you don't want to forgo any of the system generated defaults.
+   This is a difficult one because the system generates a .bashrc for the user and likely has some system specific configurations, and you want to add your own customisations but you don't want to forgo any of the system generated defaults.